BadutZY/quiz-materi/README.md

 ## About

-Quiz Pixel is an interactive quiz web application built with a monochrome, pixel-art visual style.
+Quiz is an interactive quiz web application built with a monochrome.
 It is designed to help users test their knowledge across five academic subjects through a structured, level-based learning experience.
 Each subject offers a short reading passage before every question, encouraging users to learn as they play rather than simply guessing answers.

 The project is built entirely with plain React (JSX, not TypeScript) and Vite, without relying on frameworks such as Next.js or TanStack.
 Routing is handled with `react-router-dom` using a hash-based router, which allows the application to be deployed safely as a static site without any additional server configuration.